 - Copy of your latest tax returns, including W2’s for each adult member of your household.
 If you do not have a copy of your tax returns, or did not pay taxes last year, you will complete a 4506-T form (the clinic will provide this form).
 The form allows the clinic to request a copy of your tax return or to get proof that your did not file.

-- Your and your spouse’s or significant other’s (if you share a household) most current pay stubs for the past 30 days.
+- Proof of Current Income: Your and your spouse’s or significant other’s (if you share a household) most current pay stubs for the past 30 days.

 - A letter of employment from the office of your employer if you are newly employed.